Mike Zunino Player Props: Guardians vs. Nationals

 Nationals Pitching Rankings

-- The pitching staff for the Nationals has a collective 7.2 K/9, the second-worst in the league.
+- The Nationals pitching staff is 29th in the league with a collective 7.1 strikeouts per nine innings.

-- The Nationals have a 4.94 team ERA that ranks 22nd across all league pitching staffs.
+- The Nationals' 4.80 team ERA ranks 21st among all league pitching staffs.

-- Williams (1-1) gets the start for the Nationals, his third of the season.
+- Kuhl (0-0) makes the start for the Nationals, his third of the season.

-- His most recent time out was on Sunday against the Colorado Rockies, when the righty threw 5 1/3 innings, surrendering two earned runs while giving up five hits.
+- The righty last appeared on Sunday against the Colorado Rockies, when he threw five innings, allowing five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.